TheSkyentist/GELATO/README.md

 * CustomModels.py

   Here are where the custom models used in HQUAILS are defined.
-Here exists a gaussian emission line model and a polynomial continuum background.
+Here exists a gaussian emission line model and a polynomial continuum continuum.
 The parameters for each model are defined with respect to the rest frame, but the output of the model is in the observed frame.
 This is where the velocity width limits on emission features can bs set.

 * AdditionalComponents.py